Skip to main content

 The written parts of the progression and school-leaving exams are marked on the scale of 0-100 (whole numbers only).

-The final mark of the written part is reduced to the scale of 0-20 (may be decimal to one place).
+The final mark of the written part is reduced to the scale of 0-20 (in whole decimal numbers).

 Progression of pupils/students